andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 What does "asynchronously" mean here?

+I do find this a bit confusing.

-It seems to mean, that even if the promise is fulfilled by the time we reach to a call to *then(callback)* as an example, the callback won't run until the main thread executes.
+But it seems to mean, even if the promise is fulfilled immediately, the callback won't run until the main thread executes.

-Almost as though we were using setTimout with a 0 delay, to to defer running some code:
+I am wondering though, if deferring a function call, without being bound by a concurrent computation as well, would be a good example of an asynchronous callback.

+I think the important thing however is to know what the documentation might mean by "asynchronous callback".

+Here is an example:

 ```js
 // example 19